woo-ha/cra-template-husky-tsx/template/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run postinstall`

+Run `husky install` to install husky in the current project and set up Git hook.

+Husky creates a Git hook setup file in the project's .git directory and activates it.
+This will allow you to automate code checking, formatting, and test runs later using Git hooks such as pre-commit, pre-push, etc.

+The husky install command is a step in initializing and setting Husky to a project, where you can then add or modify a hook-related script within the .husky directory to configure the desired behavior.

+### `npm run format`

+Run `prettier --ignore-path .gitignore --write 'src/**/*.{ts,tsx,scss,css,json} --cached` to format the code all files that have changed.

+This command performs prefix formatting for files with extensions .ts, .tsx, .scss, .css, .json within the src directory.
+However, the path and file specified in the .gitignore file are excluded from formatting.
+This helps to respect Gitignore rules while applying code formatting.
+It also skips files that have not changed quickly without having to re-examine them.

+### `npm run lint`

+Run `eslint --ext .js,.jsx,.ts,.tsx src --color --cached` to apply ESLint rules for JavaScript and TypeScript files.

+This command applies ESLint rules for JavaScript and TypeScript files within the src directory and checks for code style and potential errors.
+Only files with extensions .js, .jsx, .ts, .tsx are scanned, so other files within the project are ignored.
+Also, use the --color option to display the results more readable.
+It also skips files that have not changed quickly without having to re-examine them.

 ## Learn More